nexssp/cli/README.md

 # Nexss PROGRAMMER 2.0

 Nexss Programmer is the **innovative** and **evolutionary** tool for the programmers with unlimited possibilities.
-This system allows to combine over 30 programming languages in many different ways.
+This system allows to combine from over 30 programming languages in many different ways.

 ```sh
                 ____